jdsnyderii/software_contract/gen-ai-context/prompting_sequence.md

 excellent instructions.
 The last think that I need help with is for you to generate a Dockerfile that will allow me to both build and run the app inside the a Container so that I do not have to install python code on my local computer to make this run.

+## Add a visualizer

+Great that fixed the bug!
+Can you add some control buttons for zoom in and out as well as a button to relayout the diagram?